glottolog/pyglottolog/README.md

 data in tools, e.g. as [LanguageTable](https://github.com/cldf/cldf/tree/master/components/languages)
 in a [CLDF](https://cldf.clld.org) dataset.

-To make this easier, `pyglottolog` provides the `languoids` subcommand, which dumps basic languoid data into a CSVW file with accompanying metadata:
+To do this, the LanguageTable from [glottolog/glottolog-cldf](https://github.com/glottolog/glottolog-cldf) could be copied, or one may use `glottolog`'s `languoids` subcommand, which dumps basic languoid data into a CSVW file with accompanying metadata:

 ```shell script